influx6/actorkit/runtimes/Readme.md

 Runtimes is a derivative of the initial idea of a flat queue-based event processing pipeline.

-In short, it allows actorkit to sit on top of any queue implementation.
+In short, it allows actorkit to sit on top of any queue implementation, whilst still allowing a single actor to be the only processor of any event even with multiple instances deployed within a distributed system.

+It replicates the competing consumers pattern when it's not natively supported by the queue system used.
 If your curious here is more information on this approach:
 [Consumers groups](https://blog.cloudera.com/blog/2018/05/scalability-of-kafka-messaging-using-consumer-groups/)
 [Competing Consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html)